(L88) Pyoderma gangrenosum

 Treatment and Medical Assistance

-Main goal of the treatment: To treat other abnormal findings of blood chemistry
+Main goal of the treatment: To reduce inflammation and promote healing of the skin.

 Icon